michael-blaha-live/michael-blaha-live.github.io/README.md

 **Senior Python Developer | Architect | DevOps Enthusiast**

-With over 8 years of experience as a lead Python developer, I specialize in designing and implementing high-performance, scalable applications.
+With over 9 years of experience as a Python developer, I specialize in designing and implementing high-performance, scalable applications.
 After a brief hiatus, I am eager to apply my skills in a new role and contribute to innovative projects.

 ---